A Seattle Prenuptial Agreement Attorney Can Help You Understand Your Options

 A prenuptial agreement is an agreement that a couple makes prior to their wedding about financial and other matters.
-A postnuptial agreement is really just the same agreement, but made after marriage rather than before.
+A postnuptial agreement is really just the same agreement but made after marriage rather than before.
 To aid readability, I will simply refer to prenuptial agreements in this article, just understand that what I say generally applies to postnuptial agreements as well.
-Your Seattle prenuptial agreement attorney can tell you more about this when you meet, but either option is an important document to create to make the divorce process a bit less stressful.
+Your Seattle prenuptial agreement attorney can tell you more about this when you meet, but either option is an important document to make the divorce process a bit less stressful.

 Do I Need a Prenup in Washington?

-Certainly a prenuptial agreement is not necessary to get married.
+Certainly, a prenuptial agreement is not necessary to get married.
 The state has plenty of laws in place to enable a court to make any needed rulings in case of a divorce.

 Then there as some specific issues that may be greatly aided by being addressed in a prenuptial agreement.
 If at least one person already has children from another relationship, it may be important to clarify inheritance rights in a way that a will would not be able to adequately cover (because a will can always be changed down the road).
-If one person has business interests which could be severely impacted by death or divorce, such as being in a partnership with his or her siblings, then some arrangements for maintaining that business interest might need to be carved out.
+If one person has business interests that could be severely impacted by death or divorce, such as being in a partnership with his or her siblings, then some arrangements for maintaining that business interest might need to be carved out.

 Common Property Issues for Washington Prenups

-Most often prenuptial agreements deal with property ownership issues.
+Most often, prenuptial agreements deal with property ownership issues.
 This can affect how property is managed during the marriage, as well as what may happen to it after the marriage ends, either through divorce or death.

 In Washington State, property acquired during the marriage (except by gift or inheritance) is treated as community property, while property owned prior to the marriage (or received as a gift or inheritance) is treated as separate property.
 However, those labels are not as definitive as you might think.
-For instance, in a divorce a court can decide to award separate property of one person to the other if it feels that is needed to achieve an overall fair distribution, for any number of reasons.
+For instance, in a divorce, a court can decide to award separate property of one person to the other if it feels that is needed to achieve an overall fair distribution for any number of reasons.
 Even community property is subject to being divided in whatever way the court feels is fair, which is often NOT 50/50.